Become a Partner School

 How do you and the school interact?

-We ask that the school provides a single teaching ‘coordinator’, typically the Head of Maths or a member of the Senior Leadership Team.
+One of our professional team will liaise with the school.
+In return, we ask that the school provides both a single contact for administration and also a teaching ‘coordinator’, typically the Head of Maths or a member of the Senior Leadership Team.
 This allows our volunteers to liaise about issues without having to interrupt classroom teachers during the teaching day.
-We also request a single contact for administration.